 EDUCATIONMEd, University of Toronto

 David Gelb explores the potential of technology and pedagogical experimentation with a focus on ethical interfaces, artifact collaboration, and building design knowledge.
 David is co-leader of Interactive Art + Design Learning Modules which is supported through the Shared Ontario Course Fund and includes 10 researchers, artists and designers from across the province.
-He also co-leads Looking to the Future: Building State-of-the-Art eLearning in the School of the Arts, Media, Performance & Design, a multi-year project focused on technology and pedagogical experimentation for arts-based teaching and learning.
+He also co-leads Looking to the Future: Building State-of-the-Art eLearning in the School of the Arts, Media, Performance & Design, a multi-year project focused on technology-engaged teaching and learning across the faculty.

-David was one of the organizers for Edge Effects: Digitally Engaged Learning conference held in fall 2018 at York University.
+David was one of the organizers for Edge Effects: Digitally Engaged Learning conference held in September 2018 at York University.
 He recently co-authored The Design Process is a Research Process: Students and the Ethics of Inquiry, Bloomsbury Academic (2020).
-David teaches across the graduate and undergraduate spectrum with a focus on digital product design, user-centred research methods, and interaction design history and theory.
+David teaches across the graduate and undergraduate spectrum with a focus on building user interfaces, design research methods, and interaction design history and theory.